theupdateframework/specification/tuf-spec.md

     ignored.

-In order to discuss target paths, a role MUST specify only one of the "path_hash_prefixes" or "paths" attributes, each of which we discuss next.
+In order to discuss target paths, a role MUST specify only one of the
+<a>"path_hash_prefixes"</a> or <a>"paths"</a> attributes, each of which we
+discuss next.

-  : "path_hash_prefixes"
+  : <dfn>"path_hash_prefixes"</dfn>
   ::
-    The "path_hash_prefixes" list is used to succinctly describe a set of target paths.
-Specifically, each HEX_DIGEST in "path_hash_prefixes" describes a set of target paths; therefore, "path_hash_prefixes" is the union over each prefix of its set of target paths.
-The target paths must meet this
+    A list of HEX_DIGESTs used to succinctly describe a set of target paths.
+Specifically, each HEX_DIGEST in <a>"path_hash_prefixes"</a>
-    condition: each target path, when hashed with the SHA-256 hash function to produce a 64-byte hexadecimal digest (HEX_DIGEST), must share the same prefix as one of the prefixes in "path_hash_prefixes".
+    describes a set of target paths; therefore, <a>"path_hash_prefixes"</a> is the union over each prefix of its set of target paths.
+The target paths must meet this condition: each target path, when hashed with the SHA-256 hash function to produce a 64-byte hexadecimal digest (HEX_DIGEST), must share the same prefix as one of the prefixes in <a>"path_hash_prefixes"</a>.
 This is useful to split a large number of targets into separate bins identified by consistent hashing.

-  : "paths"
+  : <dfn>"paths"</dfn>
   ::
-    The "paths" list describes paths that the role is trusted to provide.
-    Clients MUST check that a target is in one of the trusted paths of all roles in a delegation chain, not just in a trusted path of the role that describes the target file.
-PATHPATTERN can include shell-style wildcards and supports the Unix filename pattern matching convention.
+    A list of strings, where each string describe paths that the role is trusted to provide.
+Clients MUST check that a target is in one of the trusted paths of all roles in a delegation chain, not just in a trusted path of the role that describes the target file.  <dfn>PATHPATTERN</dfn>
+    can include shell-style wildcards and supports the Unix filename pattern matching convention.
 Its format may either indicate a path to a single file, or to multiple paths with the use of shell-style wildcards.
 For example, the path pattern "targets/*.tgz" would match file paths "targets/foo.tgz" and "targets/bar.tgz", but not "targets/foo.txt".
-Likewise, path pattern "foo-version-?.tgz" matches
-    "foo-version-2.tgz" and "foo-version-a.tgz", but not "foo-version-alpha.tgz".
+    Likewise, path pattern "foo-version-?.tgz" matches "foo-version-2.tgz" and "foo-version-a.tgz", but not "foo-version-alpha.tgz".
-    To avoid surprising behavior when matching targets with PATHPATTERN, it is RECOMMENDED that PATHPATTERN uses the forward slash (/) as directory separator and does not start with a directory separator, akin to TARGETSPATH.
+    To avoid surprising behavior when matching targets with <a>PATHPATTERN</a>, it is RECOMMENDED that <a>PATHPATTERN</a> uses the forward slash (/) as directory separator and does not start with a directory separator, akin to
+    <a>TARGETPATH</a>.

 Prioritized delegations allow clients to resolve conflicts between delegated